cohere-coop/apprenticeship.community/site/events/_posts/2015-10-19-build-a-learning-tapestry-for-your-team.md

 registration-url: https://ti.to/apprenticeship-community/learning-tapestry-workshop
 ---

-Learning tapestries re-inforce what skills, abilities, and experiences are valuable on your team as well as to provide guidance and structure as team members grow.
+Learning tapestries reinforce skills, abilities, and experiences valuable to your team and provide guidance and structure as team members grow.

-This two hour, remote workshop is geared towards managers and technical leaders who are looking for ways to better guide and support their team members as they build their skills.
+This two-hour, remote workshop is geared towards managers and technical leaders who are looking for ways to better guide and support their team members as they build their skills.

-We'll start  by reviewing the principles behind a learning tapestry, move on to reviewing a few example learning tapestries, then sketch out share tapestries for our organizations.
+We'll start  by reviewing the principles behind a learning tapestry, move on to reviewing a few example learning tapestries, then sketch out and share tapestries for our organizations.

 Patrons and community members receive a significant discount.
 Check the